victordibia/neuralqa/docs/usage.rst

 Command Line Options
 *********************************

-The primary command for ``NeuralQA``  is the `neuralqa ui` .
+The primary command for ``NeuralQA``  is `neuralqa ui`, used to launch the web interface.
 Use the following command to view the available options.

 .. code-block:: shell